 Ex-fiancé.
-I think.
+I think, anyhow.
 It’s not a determination that is easily made, considering the circumstance.

 “What are you going to do?”
-Ashton uses a flattened palm to shield her eyes from the sun.
+Ashton asks, choosing to forgo a greeting altogether.
+Her eyes are wide, frightened, and she uses a flattened palm to shield them from the sun.
 She’s looking to me for direction, a leader to follow, and I don’t have a clue what my next step should be.

 I stare up at the sign in the window of my bakery.
 For Lease, it declares, with the name and number of the leasing company below the script.

 A wide variety of bad names float through my mind.
-I picture my soon-to-be (would’ve been?) mother-in-law and throw every crude name at her scrunched up, judgy, permanent make-up face.
-Her husband is only guilty of having rubber for a back bone.
+I picture my soon-to-be (would’ve been?) mother-in-law and throw every crude name at her scrunched up, judgy, permanent makeup face.
+I’d yell at her husband too, but he is only guilty of having rubber for a backbone.
 The For Lease sign is the work of his underhanded, vindictive wife.

-I flew into action, leaving my face free of make-up and my stomach empty of food.
-I earned a few angry honks from people I cut off to get here as quickly as possible.
-I don’t know why I rushed like that.
+My gaze moves from the sign to the door, and I think of how I rushed to get here.
 What was I in a hurry to see?
 The lockbox on the padded copper door handles, denying entry even to me?
 Or the giant white sign in the window, announcing my failure in big blue letters to everyone who passes?

 “This must be a mistake,” I assure Ashton.
-It’s not a mistake, but she looks like a fawn in search of its mother, and even though she’s only a few years younger than me, I feel the need to protect her.
+It’s a lie.
+I know the sign and the locked doors are not a mistake, but she looks like a fawn in search of its mother, and I feel the need to protect her.
 “Take the day off.
 I’ll get this sorted out.”
 I pat her back, a gesture meant to soothe and also propel her into action.
 I have a call to make.

 Ashton offers me a weak, worried smile and starts off down the busy street.
 Chicago isn’t the city that never sleeps, but it’s the busiest place I’ve ever lived.
 The bakery is tucked away on a side road, but it’s hardly quiet.
 The foot traffic on this street rivals the number of cars zooming past.

 “Addison.”
-My name, spoken in a clipped tone, has apparently replaced hello.
-And it’s not Vivienne who has answered, but her daughter, Shannon.
+My name has apparently replaced hello, and it’s being spoken not by Vivienne, but by her daughter, Shannon.
 Warren’s sister.